pytest-dev/pytest-mock/README.rst

 Stub
 ----

-The stub is a mock object that accepts any arguments and is useful to test callbacks, for instance.
+The stub is a mock object that accepts any arguments and is useful to test callbacks.
-May be passed a name to be used by the constructed stub object in its repr (useful for debugging).
+It may receive an optional name that is shown in its ``repr``, useful for debugging.

 .. code-block:: python